robertmorelli/TinyNKRO.OS/README.md

-# Extremely high performance ps2 n-key rollover tester
+# Really fast nkey rollover tester

-This is an extremely high performance n-key rollover tester for old ps2 keyboards.
-It runs in ring 0 on 32 bit x86 (i386) hardware and outputs to vga.
+Ever feel like those stinky web based nkey rollover testers are too slow?
+Boot this on bare metal to get that low latency keyboard testing you've been looking for.